c6o/docs/content/guides/hello-world.md

 CMD [ "node", "server.js" ]
 ```

-Notice how we call `COPY . .`, this will copy all of the files in our project directory.
-However, we don't necessarily want to copy everything, so we should setup a `.dockerignore` file to ignore the files we don't want to copy over:
+Notice how we call `COPY . .`, this will copy all the files in our project directory.
+However, we don't necessarily want to copy everything, so we should set up a `.dockerignore` file to ignore the files we don't want to copy over:

 ```text
 node_modules